Tangerine-Community/Tangerine/docs/developer/debugging-reporting.md

 ## Debugging the Reporting Cache process

 Summary of steps:
-1. Turn on reporting modules.
+1. Turn on reporting modules in `config.sh`.
 1. Run develop.sh.
 1. Create a group.
-1. Stop the keep alive for reporting worker.
 1. Generate data.
+1. Stop the keep alive for reporting worker by commenting out `this.keepAliveReportingWorker()` in `server/src/app.service.ts`.
+1. Enter the container on command line with `docker exec -it tangerine bash`.
+1. Clear reporting cache with command `reporting-cache-clear`.
-1. Run a batch with debugger enabled.
+1. Run a batch with debugger enabled by running command `node --inspect-brk=0.0.0.0:9228 $(which reporting-worker-batch)`.
 1. Latch onto debugging session using Chrome inspect.
+You may need to click "configure" and add `localhost:9228` to "Target discovery settings".

 ## Instructions